jimasp/behave-vsc/README.md

 - Behave stderr output (only) is shown in the debug console window.
 (This is to reduce noise when debugging.
 Run the test instead if you want to see the full behave output.)

-- You can adjust the debug behaviour via extension settings in your `settings.json` file, e.g. `env` or `runProfiles`.
+- You can adjust the debug behaviour via extension settings in your `settings.json` file.
 Note that debug ignores the `runParallel` setting.

 - The extension parses the junit file output and updates the test result in the UI.
 Any assertion failures and python exceptions are shown in the test run detail accessible in the feature file.